bigpigeon.us webarea WW II - Japan, updated by RAC 26 Aug '19.

 My War with Japan webarea covers World War II in east and southeast Asia and in the Pacific Ocean area.
-The War with Japan began in December 1941 with multiple Japanese attacks on United States and British military facilities, the most deadly being the attack on the United States Pacific Fleet at Pearl Harbor in Hawaii.
+The War with Japan began in December 1941 with multiple Japanese aerial attacks on United States and British military facilities, the most deadly being at Pearl Harbor in Hawaii.

 Links to all WW II - War with Japan subordinate webpages